sandhyarajulapudi28/Salesforce-training_Bootcamp/DAY-6/Reflection.md

 # Day-6 Reflection

 Today I learned how Salesforce applications communicate with data using SOQL and DML.
 I understood that software must first retrieve the required information before making business decisions.
-I created Apex classes to perform SOQL queries and DML operations, tested them using Execute Anonymous, and verified the results through Debug Logs.
+I used SOQL to retrieve Student and Job records, validated business rules, created Application records, and updated application status using DML.

-This sprint helped me understand how data retrieval and data manipulation work together in real Salesforce applications.
-I also learned the importance of writing clear and efficient Apex code while handling Salesforce records.
+I tested the functionality using Execute Anonymous and verified the results through Debug Logs and Salesforce records.
+This sprint helped me understand how SOQL, DML, and Apex work together to build complete business transactions in Salesforce.
+I also learned the importance of validating data before making changes to the database.